 Put Someone in Charge of Restocking

-In terms of etiquette, as the wedding organizers, you should make sure to supply enough items for all your guests.
+As the wedding organizers, you should make sure to supply enough items for all your guests.
 Be sure to assign someone to keep an eye on the basket throughout the night and restock as necessary.
 You might want to add a sign on or near the baskets to let your guests know the items are complimentary.

 Consider Creating End-of-the-Evening Baskets